Skip to main content

 Some cough medicines also contain decongestants, pain relievers, and antihistamines.
 Check that this won't affect any other medication you're taking.

-7. Wear a nasal strip
+7. Wear a Nasal Strip

 Nasal strips are often used as a handy hack for snorers, but they're also great if you have a cold that's causing a blocked nose.